July 9, 2020

 Humanistic education, therefore, focuses on fostering individual potential and personal growth.
 Humanism tends to be even more individual-focused than constructivism, with an emphasis placed on choice and autonomy.
 Educators adopting a humanist approach aim to foster self-directed learning among students, in the belief intrinsic motivation to learn comes from this.
 In order to support self-directed learning, teaching students how to learn becomes a key priority.
 Along the same lines, humanist educators believe that learners should be given opportunities to evaluate their own learning, whether that be through formalized self-assessment or descriptive, reflective journaling.

 While connectivists generally believe that expanding knowledge is ultimately more important than taking into account prior knowledge, connectivism allows learners to situate new knowledge within existing schemas of understanding.
 Similar to humanism, connectivism empowers students to make their own learning decisions.
-Students are aided in this process by technology, which assists in threading together different strands of knowledge.
+Students are aided in this learning process by technology, which assists in threading together different strands of knowledge.

 Connectivism mirrors our ever-changing digital landscape in that it is forever changing and never static.
 According to Siemens (2004), a core principle of connectivism is that ‘learning and knowledge rest in diversity of opinions.’
 Connectivist educators aim for precision in breaking up content into discrete segments in the form of short strategic bursts of learning, very much in line with the science of microlearning.
 Reflective of continuous learning cultures in corporate environments, connectivism recognizes that learning is a continual lifelong pursuit.

 Within the broad schools of pedagogical thought, individual theorists provide more nuanced interpretations of educational psychology, along with valuable frameworks that can be directly applied within classrooms, online learning environments, or within corporate training.
+Teaching theories of teaching and learning by discussing education theorists is a great way to achieve a holistic perspective on learning.

-Biologist and philosopher Jean Piaget’s contributions to developmental psychology significantly impacted the way we understand knowledge acquisition.
+Biologist and philosopher Jean Piaget’s contributions to developmental psychology and theories in education significantly impacted the way we understand knowledge acquisition.
 Piaget is famous for his developmental learning theory that outlines four stages of cognitive development (sensorimotor, preoperational, concrete operational, formal operational).
 We reach the ‘formal operations’ stage by adolescence.
 Although such research tended to focus on cognitive development in children, Piaget’s findings are equally applicable to adult education.
 According to Piaget, knowledge formation is a continual process of self-construction.
 As a cognitive constructivist, he theorized that learners process information by assimilating new knowledge into existing schemas.

 In the process of assimilating new knowledge, existing structures of understanding are re-arranged.
 Because knowledge acquisition is a process of connecting new information to pre-existing knowledge, it is beneficial to link learning to the real world.
 Additionally, Piaget found that memories need to be continually revisited in order to establish long-term recall.
 We also know that confronting discrepant ideas within existing schemas is vital for learning growth.
 ‘To understand is to discover, or reconstruct by rediscovery,’ Piaget stated, ‘and such conditions must be complied with if in the future individuals are to be formed who are capable of production and creativity and not simply repetition’(Piaget, 1972, p.20).